akponaokujeni/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Mapping & monitoring vegetation patterns
+- Remote sensing of the urbanized world
-- Imaging spectroscopy & multispectral time-series
+- Hyperspectral data & multispectral time-series
 - Image processing with machine learning
-- Mapping & monitoring land surfaces

 # Education to show in About widget
 education: